Mhanyn/Brain-Tumor-Detector/README.md

 1. **Data Acquisition and Preprocessing:**  A dataset of 7023 brain MRI scans was utilized, categorized into four tumor types.
 Data augmentation and normalization techniques were employed to improve model robustness.
 2. **Model Development:** Four CNN architectures were implemented:
-    * A custom-designed CNN optimized for brain tumor classification.
+    * 1 custom-designed CNN optimized for brain tumor classification.
-    * Fine-tuned pre-trained models (DenseNet201 and Xception).
+    * 3 Fine-tuned pre-trained models.
 3. **Model Training and Evaluation:** Models were trained using the Adam optimizer and evaluated using various metrics, including accuracy, precision, recall, F1-score, and loss.
 Confusion matrices and ROC curves were generated for detailed performance analysis.

 ## Results

 The custom-designed CNN model significantly outperformed the pre-trained models, achieving a test accuracy of 99.25%.
 The superior performance is attributed to its tailored architecture and the incorporation of pixel intensity analysis.
 Detailed results, including confusion matrices, ROC curves, and F1-scores for each class are presented in the code.

 ## Code Structure